Policy Development Process

 Step 3 - Policy Committee Review

 BIA staff analyze the results of the policy development survey and align specific business challenges and recommended action steps with BIA's policy committees.
-Policy committee members discuss the challenges and action steps and forward recommendations to the BIA board of directors.
+These include the Economic Development and Fiscal Policy Committee, the Manufacturing and End Users Policy Committee, and the HR/Health Care/Workforce Development Policy Committee.
+Committee members discuss the challenges and action steps and forward recommendations to the BIA board of directors.

 Step 4 - BIA Board Review

-BIA's 34-member board of directors reviews the policy committee recommendations and selects top priority issues and related action steps.
+BIA's 90-member board of directors reviews the policy committee recommendations and selects top priority issues and related action steps.
 This list becomes BIA's proactive legislative and regulatory agenda for the upcoming biennium.

 BIA PRINCIPLES OF PUBLIC POLICY